 - When entering Switzerland by air, persons who have neither been vaccinated nor recovered must present a negative PCR test (not older than 72 hours) or antigen test (not older than 48 hours)

-- Austria is listed as a safe country in the Netherlands (colour code “green”).
+- Austria is listed as a safe country in the Netherlands (colour code “orange”).
 Travel is possible again

 - Neither PCR test nor quarantine are necessary